Look Again PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Look Again, PPI was usually added to a customer's policy by Look Again, in some cases without their knowledge.
-Look Again were known to deny a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Look Again, PPI may have been added to a customer's policy by Look Again, in some cases without their knowledge.
+Look Again may have refused a credit application if PPI was refused by the customer.

 Look Again PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Look Again.

-There are many examples of Look Again mis-selling PPI, some customers were not even made aware by Look Again that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Look Again that it was optional.
+There are many examples of Look Again mis-selling PPI, some consumers were not even made aware by Look Again that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Look Again that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Look Again, and this was not revealed to you at the point of sale, then you would be due PPI compensation from Look Again.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Look Again, and this was not clarified to you at the point of sale, then you would be due compensation from Look Again.